Mohammedsinwan22/redbus-recommendation/README.md

 - 📊 **Interactive Visualizations**
   Explore patterns and insights through Streamlit-based dashboards.

-- 🧹 **Clean, Modular Code**
+- 🧹 **TEC-TAGS**
-  Built using Python, Pandas, and Scikit-learn in a clean project structure.
+  Built using Python, Pandas,SQL and Streamlit in a clean project structure.

+- 📍**Project Deliverables**
+Source Code: Python scripts for data scraping, SQL database interaction, and Streamlit application.
+Documentation: Detailed documentation explaining the code, data collection, and application usage.
+Database Schema: SQL scripts to create and populate the database.
+Application using Streamlit : Screenshots or links to the Streamlit application showing data filtering/ analysis.
 ---

 ## 📂 Project Structure